emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 can delay the start of the operation by replying with 5.03 (Service unavailable) and a Max-Age indicating how long it expects the existing operation to go on, or it can forget about the state established with the older operation and respond with 4.08 (Request Entity Incompelte) to later blocks on the first operation.

+Especially, that is the case for any correctly implemented proxy that does not know how to use Request-Tag in requests and has only one client endpoint.
+When it receives concurrent incoming requests on the same resource, needs to make that very choice: either send a 5.03 with Max-Age (holding off the second operation), or to commence the second operation and reject any further requests on the first operation with 4.08 Request Entity Incompelte errors without forwarding them.
+(Alternatively, it could spool the second request, but the unpredictable nature of the timeouts involved often makes that an unsuitable choice.)

 ## Setting the Request-Tag

 For each separate blockwise request operation, the client can choose a Request-Tag value, or choose not to set a Request-Tag.